 The scientific method lesson pairs with any Layers of Learning science units and most especially Unit 3-10 where you can learn about the history of science and how the scientific method created a science revolution.
 Layers of Learning has hands-on experiments in every unit of this family friendly curriculum.
 Learn more about Layers of Learning.

 Often when kids are doing “experiments” they are really just following recipes.
 But once you’ve learned the scientific method you can begin to experiment, to learn about things without a recipe.
 That’s real science.

-The scientific method may seem ominous and confusing, but really simply put, it’s just a way of asking a question and then finding an answer to that question.
+The scientific method may seem ominous and confusing, but really simply put, it’s just a way of asking a question and then finding a reliable answer to that question.

 Step 1: Library Research